Overlays

 ───┴──────

-Overlays are Recordable
+Overlays Are Recordable

 Any new definition (command, alias, environment variable) is recorded into the last active overlay:

-(zero)> overlay add spam
+(zero)> overlay use spam

 (spam)> def eggs [] { "eggs" }